-The home-buying process can move quickly, and real estate agents no longer work the conventional 9-5.
-That's why mortgage companies and lenders like Wyndham Capital provide 24-hour assistance.
+The home-buying process can move quickly, and real estate agents no longer work the conventional 9 to 5.
+That’s why mortgage companies and lenders like Wyndham Capital provide 24-hour assistance.

 #3 Get Help From a Direct Lender

-Using a direct lender can help you finance your big move, but you need to choose the right one.
+Using a direct mortgage lender can help you finance your big move, but you need to choose the right one.
 Remember, not all mortgage lenders are the same.
 You need to find a reputable company that offers competitive down payments and low interest rates.
-Don't forget about good customer service, either — the best lenders will.communicate with you during the home selling and buying process and provide you with all the help you need.
+Don’t forget about good customer service, either — great lenders will communicate with you during the home selling and buying process and provide you with all the help you need.

 “Finding a mortgage lender involves more than just getting a good interest rate; you want to work with the best mortgage companies, staffed by professionals who will guide you through the process,” says NerdWallet.